bsef19m521/Data-Science-and-Machine-Learning-with-Python/code/Day 11&12/README.md

 ### Set Data Structure
 - How to create Sets?
-- Proof of concepts: Sets are heterogeneous, un-ordered, mutable, nested, and DOES NOT allow duplicate elements
+- Proof of concepts: Sets are heterogeneous, un-ordered, mutable, nested, and do NOT allow duplicate elements
 - Accessing elements of sets?
 - Slicing a set (can't be performed as there is no index associated with set values)
 - Set concatenation and repetition (can't be performed as on list and tuples)